 TAKING PERSONALIZATION TO THE NEXT LEVEL / A PARADIGM SHIFT IN FINANCIAL SERVICES

-(EXPLAINING WHY DID MONETA INVEST IN AKTIBO AND NEURA)
+(EXPLAINING WHY MONETA INVESTED IN AKTIBO AND NEURA)

 A paradigm shift: